thoughtbot/testing-rails/book/intermediate_testing/javascript/unit_tests.md

 front-end frameworks will push you very strongly towards a particular libary.
 For example, Ember is biased towards [Qunit][qunit].

-These all come with with some way of running the suite via the command-line.
+These all come with some way of running the suite via the command-line.
 You can then build a custom Rake task that will run both your RSpec and JavaScript suites.
 The Rake task can be run both locally and on CI.
 RSpec provides a `rake spec` task that you can hook into.